mattcarlotta/nvi/README.md

 ### POSIX (Linux, macOS, WSL)

-`nvi` emits NUL-delimited ENVs: each `KEY=value` pair, then each command token. `xargs -0` splits the ENVs and hands them to `env`, which sets the variables and runs the command.
+The POSIX build defaults to `--format nul`, emitting NUL-delimited ENVs: each `KEY=value` pair, then each command token.
+Then `xargs -0` splits the ENVs and hands them off to `env`, which sets the variables and runs the command.

 ```sh
 nvi [flags|command] -- [command] | xargs -0 env